sjgarland/formulaview-help/Notes.md

 Install on formulaforge.com.
 Update the links to the User Guide and the privacy notice in the add-in and in Microsoft's Partner Center.

-Write `Screencasts.html`.
-Redo the screencasts.

-Redo the images and video on the web pages.
+Redo the images and videos on the web pages.

 Investigate appearance on small screens, with other browsers.

 Decide what to do about Google Analytics.

 Find better arrows than &#11014;, &#11013;, and &#10145;.
 These arrows do not have the same width, and Edge displays them with ugly icons.
 Try SVG arrows instead of fuzzy PNG images such as ![this](Help/Images/left.png).

-Decide whether to put navigation links at the top of the pages of the User Guide, similar to those in the footer.

 See <https://www.w3.org/WAI/WCAG21/Understanding/resize-text.html> about using relative rather than absolute sizes in `site.css`.